NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 Checklist Item | Pass/Fail
 ---|---
 Reflex Low Latency’s default state is On |
-All Reflex modes (Off, On, On + Boost) function correctly |
+All 3 Reflex modes (Off, On, On + Boost) function correctly |
 PC Latency (PCL) in the Reflex Test Utility is not 0.0 |
 Reflex Test Utility Report passed without warning with DLSS Frame Generation |
 Reflex Test Utility Report passed without warning with Reflex On |
 Reflex does not significantly impact FPS (more than 4%) when Reflex is On <br> (On + Boost is expect to have some FPS hit for lowest latency) |
 Reflex Test Utility Report passed without warning with Reflex On + Boost |
-Reflex Markers are always sent regardless of Reflex Low Latency mode state |
+PCL Markers are always sent regardless of Reflex Low Latency mode state |
 Reflex Flash Indicator appears when left mouse button is pressed |
-Reflex UI settings are following the UI Guidelines |
+Reflex UI settings are following the [RTX UI Guidelines][1] |
 Keybinding menus work properly (no F13) |
 PC Latency (PCL) is not 0.0 on other IHV Hardware |
 Reflex UI settings are disabled or not available on other IHV Hardware |